brombal/stylix-docs/markdown/media-queries.md

 </StylixProvider>
 ```

 The StylixProvider's `media` prop array can contain any number of entries, and each value can be any string that follows "@media ..." in regular CSS.
-You can also include an empty string to apply corresponding styles without any media query (i.e. applied to any screen size).
+You can also include an empty string to apply corresponding styles without any media query restriction.

-Omitting values (or using `null`, `undefined`, `false`, or `""`) in a style prop array will cause no output for that property within the corresponding media query.
+Omitting values (or using `null`, `undefined`, `false`, or `""`) in a style prop array will output nothing for that property within the corresponding media query.

 ### Media query array ordering